theupdateframework/python-tuf/tuf/scripts/conformance_tester/README.md

-# conformance testing with specification
+# conformance testing with the specification

 ## tuf-compliant program
 `test_updater.py` is a program that performs a software update and follows the